malcolmsailor/efficient_rhythms/docs/index.md

 Another important rhythmic parameter is
 \[`dur_density`\](docs/settings.md\#dur\_density).
-It specifies the proportion of time that should be filled by note durations, irrespective of how many attacks there are.
+It specifies the proportion of time that should be filled by note durations, irrespective of how many onsets there are.
 So far we have left
-\[`dur_density`\](docs/settings.md\#dur\_density) at the default value of `1.0`, which means that all notes last until the next attack in that voice.
+\[`dur_density`\](docs/settings.md\#dur\_density) at the default value of `1.0`, which means that all notes last until the next onset in that voice.
 (In musical terms, all notes are *legato*.)
 If we decrease it to 0.75, as in
 <a href="#rhythm_example3">`docs/examples/rhythm_example3.py`</a>, some